 - (i) A brief description of work effected each day during progress of survey. - (ii) All maps and information supplied with the Instruction. - (iii) A diagram of each occupied Control Survey Mark showing connections to local survey marks.
 If the diagram supplied with the instruction is suitable this need only be annotated and signed. - (iv) A station summary for each occupied station.
 This should take the form of a listing of observed horizontal directions, oriented to the back station and coupled with the measured distances.
 Directions along the main traverse and to intersected stations should be reduced to the nearest one-tenth of a second.
-Other short connections should be reduced to the nearest whole second.
-Distances should be indicated to the nearest millimetre. - (v) A listing of vertical angles and distances along the main traverse. - (vi) A listing of vertical angles observed to adjoining traverse stations, trigonometrical stations, intersected stations and connections from each occupied station.
-Station identification, heights of the signal and the instrument should be added. - Where the Departmental Field Book is used requirements (iv) and (vi) will be produced on a Computer Summary, by the Department of Lands.
+Other connections should be reduced to the nearest whole second.
+Distances should be indicated to the nearest millimetre. - (v) A list of heights, expressed in metres and related to the datum supplied, together with relevant reductions and calculations. - (vi) A listing of vertical angles observed to adjoining traverse stations, trigonometrical stations, intersected stations and connections from each occupied station.
+Station identification, heights of the signal and the instrument should be added.

+Where the Departmental Field Book is used requirements (iv), (v) and (vi) will be produced on a Computer Summary by the Department of Lands.